DataAnalyticsinStudentHands/TerryApplication/README.md

 Collection of RESTful web service implementation for core DASH functions to be used with the Terry Application Web App.

 =======
-1. Java backend provides a RESTful web service.
+1. Java backend provides a RESTful web service. (under /src)

-2. AngularJS consumes the web service.
+2. AngularJS consumes the web service. (under /App)